Skip to Main Content

 Here is how this works in practice.
 Hungary's sound-recordist bench draws from the same lineage that took Son of Saul to a Best Sound Editing Academy Award nomination in 2015.
 The Cannes Grand Prix the year prior.
 Tamás Zányi.
 László Nemes's regular production-sound and re-recording mixer across Son of Saul and Sunset.
 Anchors the senior bench, with Péter Benjamin Lukács (Pieces of a Woman production sound, the Vanessa-Kirby-led Mundruczó feature) and senior sound designer Tamás Bohács alongside on the top-tier feature pool.
 The HSC and Magyar Filmoperatőrök Szakszervezete audio-crew roster feeds the day-to-day pool.

 Here is the short of it.
 Plus the same recordists rotating between Hungarian Film Fund-backed features, Netflix and HBO episodic.
 Plus the Hollywood tentpole-coproduction slate at Korda Studios Etyek and Origo Film Studios Budapest (Witcher Netflix S3, Black Widow, Hellboy 2019, Atomic Blonde, Inferno, The Martian and Munich).
 Bilingual EN/HU and EN/DE communication is standard.
-NMHH range coordination is filed for every wireless block before crew call.
+NMHH range planning is filed for each wireless block before crew call.

 Here is the breakdown.
 On hardware our recordists carry Sennheiser MKH 416 short-shotgun and MKH 8050 hyper-cardioid capsules for the broadcast standard, Schoeps CMIT 5U for dialogue clarity in close-mic feature work, DPA 4017C for interior boom and DPA 6060/6061 sub-miniature lavaliers and 4071 lavaliers for body-mounted dialogue.
 Recorders run Sound Devices Scorpio for senior-feature work, Sound Devices 833 and MixPre-10 II for episodic and documentary rigs.
 Plus the kit travels with K-Tek booms, Cinela windshields and Rycote Cyclone wind-protection for Hungarian outdoor weather.

 Here is what that looks like on the ground.
-Gear partners include Stúdió Hangstúdió, Pannonia Cine Service, Audio Plus, KEK Studios and Mastering Voice Budapest.
+Gear partners have Stúdió Hangstúdió, Pannonia Cine Service, Audio Plus, KEK Studios and Mastering Voice Budapest.
 Capsule and wireless-block spares are inside same-day reach across Budapest, Debrecen and Pécs hubs.
 Wisycom MCR54 and MTP60 wireless blocks plus Lectrosonics SRc and SMV blocks are set up under NMHH range-management filings and confirmed against the daily scan before first sound roll.
 We match recordist to brief on confirmed credits and the post house attached.

 ACT 03